Who Is This Credit Card Best For?

 No extra points for airfare or dining out

 - No annual fee: Many big hotel chains offer a basic credit card with no annual fee, but it’s a nice feature, nonetheless.
-No annual fee means no commitment, which is important if you’re not sure how often you’ll be traveling.
-Just keep in mind you won’t get the same rewards rates as you would if you paid an annual fee.
+No annual fee means no cost commitment, which is important if you’re not sure how often you’ll be traveling.
+Just keep in mind you won’t get the same rewards rates or hotel perks as you would if you paid an annual fee.

-- Interest-free promotion on balance transfers: Introductory rates aren’t unheard of on hotel cards, but they’re not that common.
-With this card, if you transfer a balance within 45 days of opening your account, you’ll get a 0% APR for 15 billing cycles.
-That can mean significant savings in finance charges, depending on how much you spend on the transfer and what the APR was on your old card.
+- Competitive 0% balance transfer APR promotion: Introductory rates aren’t unheard of on hotel cards, but they’re not universal.
+With this card, if you transfer a balance within 45 days of opening your account, you’ll get a 0% APR for 15 billing cycles, which is in line with other hotel card offers right now and even competes with general travel card offers.
+That period of time can offer significant savings in finance charges, depending on how much you spend on the transfer and what the APR was on your old card.
 (More on this below.)

 Earning Points & Rewards

-For hotel stays, keep in mind the 3 points per $1 is in addition to 10 points per $1 that you’ll earn as a member of Wyndham Rewards (something you can be whether you have the credit card or not.)
+For hotel stays, keep in mind the 3 points per $1 is in addition to 10 points per $1 that you’ll earn as a member of Wyndham Rewards.
+Anyone can be a member of Wyndham Rewards, whether they have the credit card or not.
+However, as a cardholder, you’ll move to Wyndham Rewards Gold status, which you’d normally earn after staying five qualifying nights without a card.
+Gold status members earn 10% more base points on each stay.

 You can also combine points with cash, redeeming 1,500 to 6,000 points to get discounted rates at participating properties.
 Or, if you’re a Wyndham timeshare owner, you can use your points toward maintenance fees or timeshare exchange fees.